apache/skywalking-python/docs/en/setup/Installation.md

 You can install the SkyWalking Python agent via various ways.

-> If you want to try out the latest features that are not released yet, please refer to [the guide](docs/en/setup/FAQ.md#q-how-to-build-from-sources) to build from sources.
+> If you want to try out the latest features that are not released yet, please refer to this [guide](faq/How-to-build-from-sources) to build from sources.

 ### From PyPI